Jefferson Party of 6: How Quinton Jefferson, the human jungle gym, balances family and football

 After high school, he spent a year living at home with his parents while recovering from an injury and working the graveyard shift in the stockroom at a Best Buy.

-After four years at Maryland, he said it was a dream to get invited to the Steelers facility for a workout and an interview ahead of the 2016 draft.
+After four years at Maryland, he said it was a dream to get invited to the Steelers’ facility for a workout and an interview before the 2016 draft.
 And he’s thrilled now to have the chance to play against Ben Roethlisberger, the quarterback he rooted for for so long.

-Quinton’s play against the Bengals last week drew praise from not only Pete Carrol this week but also an unprompted shout out from Steelers coach Mike Tomlin.
+Quinton’s play against the Bengals last week drew praise from not only Carrol but also an unprompted shout out from Steelers coach Mike Tomlin.

 “I’ve been really impressed with Quinton Jefferson on the interior,” Tomlin said.
 “Pittsburgh kid, Woodland Hills guy — really been impressed with how his game has developed.”

-It has taken taken longer than Quinton hoped to become a regular on the Seahawks’ defensive line.
+It took longer than Quinton hoped to become a regular on the Seahawks’ defensive line.
 A fifth-round pick in 2016, he suffered another torn ACL in October of his rookie season, was released by the Seahawks in September 2017, claimed by the Rams, released again and was back in Seattle a month later.

 Yasin was born in Seattle in December 2017, and Quinton put together his first full healthy season for the Seahawks in 2018 — starting 12 games and recording three sacks and five tackles for loss.
-That earned him a new one-year contract for $2 million.
+That earned him a one-year contract for $2 million.

 “Everything happens for a reason.
 Maybe I needed to get my ACL torn.
 Maybe I needed to get cut,” he said.
 “I appreciate where I’m at now.
 I know what it’s like to be on the other side, and I never want to go back there.”